DarkRewar/BaseTool/README.md

 ### SerializableDictionary

 You can get dictionaries in inspector by using the `SerializableDictionary` class.
-It will serialize the dictionary but also draw it like a extended list.
+It will serialize the dictionary but also draw it like an extended list.

 ```csharp
 using BaseTool;